tvachon/tvachon.github.io/README.md

-#Based on Code Guide by Mark Otto, modified for OnCourse by Todd Vachon
+#Based on Code Guide by Mark Otto, modified by Todd Vachon

 ------------------------------------------------------------------------